1. Your Role

 Your presence outside the police station can have a dramatic impact on how the arrestee reflects upon their arrest and is an important action of solidarity to support protest as a whole.

-Simply being outside a police station to meet someone released from custody is often very valuable and appreciated.
-Even if you haven’t been held that long, it’s still good to have a friendly face greet you outside.
+Simply being outside a police station to meet someone released from custody is valuable and appreciated.

-- To greet arrestees as they leave the police station.
+- To greet and emotionally support arrestees as they leave the police station

-- To liaise with the legal support back office, the solicitor(s), and the staff of the police station to ensure that all those arrested receive the right support.
+- To liaise with the Legal Back Office / Protest Legal Support Line, the solicitor(s), any appropriate adults and the staff of the police station to ensure that all those arrested receive the right support

-- To pass on information about what emotional, practical and legal support is available.
+- To pass on information about what to do next and what practical, legal and emotional support is available

 Information on what support we offer can be found in the I’ve been Arrested! guide.